Understanding Prototypes

 Example: Source Prototype

 The Source facility acts as a source of material with a fixed throughput (per time step) capacity and a lifetime capacity defined by a total inventory size.
 It offers its material as a single commodity.
 If a composition recipe is specified, it provides that single material composition to requesters.
 If unspecified, the source provides materials with the exact requested compositions.
 The inventory size and throughput both default to infinite.
-Supplies material results in corresponding decrease in inventory, and when the inventory size reaches zero, the source can provide no more material.
+Supplying material from an instance of a Source prototype that is deployed in a simulation results in a corresponding decrease in inventory, and when the inventory size reaches zero, the source can provide no more material.

 The Source archetype is of the form: